mjgargani/archive-game-construct_project-2030/README.md

 **[ SPACE ]** - Shoot the selected units towards the mouse pointer.

-**[ CTRL ]** - Activates a relative camera mode between the units and the mouse pointer (Good for quick gameplay).
+**[ CTRL ]** - Activates a relative camera mode between the units and the mouse pointer (Good for quick game play).

 #### 📱 On touchscreen

-> ⚠️ When it was developed, the game had been optimized for `mobile`, despite this, as it is old software, it is likely that several UI bugs will occur on these devices.
+-   The user interface is activated by touch (Edges to move the camera; Interaction with the menus);

--   Select by touching and dragging on the screen;
+-   Select units by touching and dragging on the screen;
--   After selecting the units, a movement interface should appear on the right of the screen.
+-   After selecting the units, a movement interface should appear on the right of the screen;
+-   Use the center of the movement interface to keep the selected units stationary;
+-   With the units selected, use the second touch to fire with the units in the direction of this touch.

 ### 📜 Rules